Mhijazi16/Autopilot/Research.md

 3. Enhance User Experience
 4. Up Scaling the Productivity of regular users and developer
 5. Introduce a new Way of Interacting with Operating Systems

+### Objectives
+___
+1. Building tools that reflect different OS modules
+2. Building a Knowledge Base(vector databse) holds needed information
+2. Integrating these tools into sepreate Autonomous AI Agents
+3. Design a Workflow of interaction between these Agents
+4. Design a common web interface to interact with Agents
+5. Create checklist to test and evaluating the effectivness of Agents